Yasumasa Kanada

-Yasumasa Kanada (金田 康正, Kanada Yasumasa) was a Japanese computer scientist most known for his numerous world records over the past three decades for calculating digits of π.
+Yasumasa Kanada (金田 康正, Kanada Yasumasa) was a Japanese computer scientist most known for his numerous world records over three decades for calculating digits of π.
 He set the record 11 of the past 21 times.

+Career

 Kanada was a professor in the Department of Information Science at the University of Tokyo in Tokyo, Japan until 2015.

+Pi records

 From 2002 until 2009, Kanada held the world record calculating the number of digits in the decimal expansion of pi – exactly 1.2411 trillion digits.
 The calculation took more than 600 hours on 64 nodes of a HITACHI SR8000/MPP supercomputer.
 Some of his competitors in recent years include Jonathan and Peter Borwein and the Chudnovsky brothers.